bradwright/flask-mustachejs/README.md

 ## Using in Javascript ##

-Flask-Mustache provided a jQuery plugin that lets you load templates off the filesystem automatically.
+Flask-Mustache provides a jQuery plugin that lets you load templates off the "filesystem" automatically.
 To load the above example (no `kwargs` in Javascript):

     $('<div />').mustache('includes/_user_profile.mustache', {user_id:1, user_name:'Bob'})